ishaanbhimani0628/EE475_Team7/docs/kickstarter.md

 ---

 ## Story
-<span style="font-family:Georgia;"> They say an ounce of prevention is worth a pound of cure.
-Identify problems linked with dehydration before they turn into disasters, with WaterBoy! </span>
+*They say an ounce of prevention is worth a pound of cure.
+Identify problems linked with dehydration before they turn into disasters, with WaterBoy!*